 Instructor certification has two phases.
 First, trainees complete a nine-lesson online course that covers the background and philosophy behind the program, the science underlying the seminar's development, the contexts of the scenarios presented to students during the seminar, the verbal and physical techniques taught during the seminar (including critical points and trouble-shooting advice), and seminar logistics.
 This portion of the training sequence requires about 20-25 hours of time and requires passing grades of 80% or better in each of the 9 modules.
-Second, upon completion of the online course, trainees demonstrate their ability to teach the techniques and have an opportunity to receive additional feedback during a face-to-face or webcast session with Drs.
-Holtzman and Menning, which they must also pass with a score of 80% or better.
+Second, upon completion of the online course, trainees demonstrate their ability to teach the techniques and have an opportunity to receive additional feedback during a face-to-face or webcast session with Dr. Holtzman, which they must also pass with a score of 80% or better.

 Once certified, instructors maintain their certifications indefinitely as long as they teach a full session of the seminar at least once per 12 months and follow other guidelines.